AY2526S1-CS2103T-T12-3/tp/docs/UserGuide.md

 Format: `add n/NAME p/PHONE e/EMAIL [sc/SUBCOMMITEE] [r/ROLE]...`

-- Unable to add member with the same name(case-insensitive) and same phone number.
+- Unable to add member with the same name (case-insensitive) and same phone number as an existing member.
+- `NAME` should only contain alphanumeric characters, apostrophes (`'`), hyphens (`-`) and spaces, and it should not be blank.
 - If currently in the subcommittee list view, running this command will switch to the member list view.

 Required view: any